ahsan/roshambo/README.md

 ```

 # Description
 A simple vanilla JS application that lets you play Rock-Paper-Scissors!
-(RPSLS).
+(RPS).
 The app uses Bootstrap for its layout and different components.
 All other functions and events are handled by vanilla JS.
-The `game.js` module implements <i>RPSLS</i> logic.
+The `game.js` module implements <i>RPS</i> logic.

 ## Features
 - Play in User vs Bot mode